grapeh149/customer360_rfm_analysis/README.md

 Customers are segmented into groups such as **Champions, Loyal, New, and Lost** to better understand their value and engagement level.

-## Key Insights

-* **Loyal and Champion customers generate the majority of revenue.**
-* **Champions have the highest average spending per customer.**
-* **Lost customers represent a large portion of the customer base**, indicating potential churn.
-* **New customers contribute less revenue**, suggesting opportunities for growth through customer development strategies.

 ## Tools
+* Azure SQL Server – Data querying and RFM metric calculation

-* Power BI – Data visualization
+* Power BI – Data visualization and dashboard creation
-* RFM Model – Customer segmentation methodology

 ## Conclusion